unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 Geez, what a shitty password!
 Who cares, it was easy for us to crack!

-Since we have a password, and a [Meterpreter](https://www.offensive-security.com/metasploit-unleashed/about-meterpreter/) session on the server, let's see if we can drop into a shell and login as the user __robot__.
+Since we have a password, and a [Meterpreter](https://www.offensive-security.com/metasploit-unleashed/about-meterpreter/) session on the host, let's see if we can drop into a shell and login as the user __robot__.

 ```console
 meterpreter > shell